gboncoffee/iguassu/README.md

 - Configuration via source code only (`config.h`).
 - No compiled limits.
 - Two keybinds: one for fullscreen and one for reshaping.
+- Additional menu on button 1 that shows all windows.

 Stuff I still want to add in the future:
 - The autohiding of obscured windows feature from the Plan 9 version.